• Office/Clerical • Tour Guide/Interpretation • Visitor Information

 Medical Facilities: Local medical centers provide basic treatment.
 The nearest hospital is 20 minutes away.
 Wilmington, North Carolina has several hospitals and large medical facilities just 30 minutes from the park.

-Housing: The park has two RV pad available for volunteers who commit to no less than one month and can extend to 3 consecutive months of service.
+Housing: The park has two RV pads available for volunteers who commit to no less than 4 weeks and can extend to 3 consecutive months of service.
 One RV occupant must work a 24 hours per week schedule and will have 4 consecutive days off to explore.
 Second RV occupant is optional and can work the same schedule, if desired, or other scheduling options can be considered.
 Volunteers may also participate in the parks living history program.
 PLEASE check on your cell phone service in this area.
 Reception within the park can be erratic at times, the extent depending on service provider.
 Pets are permitted.

 Mail can be delivered to the park's main address; the volunteer can have their mail delivered to the roadside mailbox at the RV site or to the Currie Post Office.